-Resulting from the supply chain challenges caused by the coronavirus, the U.S. International Development Finance Corp is working with companies to bring the manufacturing of personal protective equipment (PPE) back to the US.
+For example, as the result of supply chain challenges caused by the coronavirus, the U.S. International Development Finance Corp has been working with companies to bring the manufacturing of personal protective equipment (PPE) back to the US.

 Nav’s Final Word: Manufacturing Financing and Loans

-Manufacturing plays an important role in the US economy with many small manufacturers hitting above their weight by hiring skilled workers and contributing to their local economies.
+The manufacturing industry plays an important role in the US economy with many small manufacturers hitting above their weight by hiring skilled workers and contributing to their local economies.
 Like their larger siblings, these smaller companies rely on borrowed capital to fund expansion, fuel growth, and meet their working capital and cash flow needs.
-Fortunately, there are a lot of financing options available for well-run manufacturing firms from both traditional and alternative financing sources.
+Fortunately, there are a lot of financing options available to small business owners with well-run manufacturing firms from both traditional and alternative lenders.